tastyware/tastytrade/.github/pull_request_template.md

 ## Pre-merge checklist
 - [ ] Code formatted correctly with `uv run ruff format .`
+- [ ] Code implemented for both sync and async
 - [ ] Passing tests locally
 - [ ] New tests added (if applicable)